Japan Air Lines Flight 123: Crew

+In 1987, when the investigation concluded, all three cockpit crew members were posthumously awarded the Polaris Award.

 Passengers

-The flight was around the Obon holiday period in Japan when many Japanese people make yearly trips to their hometowns or resorts.
-Twenty-two non-Japanese were on board the flight.
-By August 13, 1985, a spokesman for Japan Airlines stated that the list included four residents of Hong Kong, two each from Italy and the United States, and one each from West Germany and the United Kingdom.
-Some foreigners had dual nationalities, and some of them were residents of Japan.
+The flight was during the Obon holiday period when many Japanese people make trips to their hometowns or to resorts.
+Twenty-two non-Japanese were on board the flight, including four residents of Hong Kong, two from Italy and six from the United States, and one each from West Germany and the United Kingdom.
+Some ostensible foreigners had dual nationality, and some of them were residents of Japan.

-The four survivors, all women, were seated on the left side and toward the middle of seat rows 54–60, in the rear of the aircraft.
+The four survivors, all female, were seated on the left side and toward the middle of seat rows 54–60, in the rear of the aircraft.
+They were Yumi Ochiai, a Japan Air Lines off-duty flight attendant; Hiroko and Mikiko Yoshizaki, a mother and her 8-year-old daughter, who both lost their loved ones in the crash; and Keiko Kawakami, a 12-year-old girl who also lost her parents and sister in the crash.
+Among the victims were Japanese singer and actor Kyu Sakamoto, and banker Akihisa Yukawa, the father-to-be of violinist and composer Diana Yukawa, born a month after the accident.

-Kyu Sakamoto, who was famous for singing "Ue o Muite Arukō", known in Anglophone countries under the title "Sukiyaki", was among those who perished in the crash.

-As the flight connected two of the largest cities of Japan, a number of other celebrities also initially booked this flight, but ultimately avoided the tragedy by either switching to another flight or opting to use the Tokaido Shinkansen instead.
-These include Sanma Akashiya, Masataka Itsumi and his family, Johnny Kitagawa, and the cast of Shōten at the time.
-Members of the Shonentai were also scheduled to travel with Kitagawa, but ultimately stayed behind in Tokyo.
+The flight connected two of the largest cities of Japan, and a number of other celebrities initially booked the flight but ultimately had either switched to another flight or used the Tokaido Shinkansen instead.
+These include Sanma Akashiya, Masataka Itsumi and his family, Johnny Kitagawa, and the then cast of Shōten.
+Some members of the Shonentai were also scheduled to travel with Kitagawa but had stayed in Tokyo.